diegopacheco/tupilang/README.md

 2. No libraries, No external dependencies
 3. Heavily inspired by Scala 3
 4. However, much more simple
+5. REPL
-5. So far supports:
+6. So far supports:
  * Types: int, string, void
-  * Keywors: if, return
+ * Keywords: if, return
  * Create functions with def
-  * Built in functions: print
+ * Built-in functions: print
-6. REPL

 ### Build